 In this way, the make-up of the Host central to the worship service approaches reality since the physical property of the bread and wine do not change; the bread tastes like unleavened bread, not flesh, and the wine tastes like wine, not blood.
 However, these two essential elements, the flesh and the blood, remain as co-existing elements with the bread and wine so that the teaching of Jesus, in Matthew 26:26-28 and Mark 14:22-24, can be properly observed.
 Consubstantiation is held by some Eastern Orthodox churches, and some other liturgical Christian denominations (Episcopal and Lutheran, as examples).
 Even among these groups, consubstantiation is not universally accepted.

-Understanding Four Views on the Lord's Supper edited by John H. Armstrong and Logos Bible Software.
+Recommended Resources: Understanding Four Views on the Lord's Supper edited by John H. Armstrong and Logos Bible Software.

 How often should the Lord's Supper / Communion be observed?

 Is baptism required before a person can receive communion?